anthonylebrun/sim_lift/README.md

 # SimLift

-This is an early prototype of an elevator challenge that we might use to evaluate potential candidates at On-Site.
+This is an early prototype of an elevator challenge that could be used to evaluate developer candidates.
+The simulations accepts a CSV of events and triggers an event per tick (this CSV needs to be populator with seasonal data).
+The general idea here is that candidates would be given the task of implementing the elevator dispatcher.

-## IDEAS

-- Include bad data in CSV so that developers have to implement error handling in the dispatcher.
-- Have different levels of assignments for junior/intermediate/senior devs with different requirements.
-Include different test suites for each of these levels.
-E.g. for junior: they only have to instantiate 1 elevator.
-- Include tests for the dispatcher so that they can have a spec to write the actual dispatcher against.
+The nice thing about this kind of challenge is that it can be solved naively with a very simple approach (handling events one by one), or a more complex approach (using forecasting).
+The candidate could also choose to modify the existing simulation to accomodate for non-traditional elevators (for example, elevators that require users to specify the destination floor when requesting them).